cta-wave/dpctf-deploy/Final_Instructions_WSL2_20241220.md

 	2.4.
 Setup Ubuntu Username and Password

 3. Linux Administrator Operations
 	3.1.
 Install git for Linux (if not installed)

 4. Verify LXSSMANAGER is running
-Start Service LXSS (mp4)

 5. Clean Up Prior to Installing Docker
 	5.1.
 Uninstall Docker Desktop
 	5.2.
 Check for Docker for Linux
 	5.3.
 Uninstall Docker
 	5.4.
 Remove Existing Containers/Images

 6. Install Docker in Ubuntu
 6.1.
 Obtain a Docker ID
-Create docker hub account (mp4)
 6.2.
 Install Docker
 6.3.
-Conﬁgure the Linux host machine to work better with Docker 6.4.
+Conﬁgure the Linux host machine to work better with Docker
+6.4.
 Verify the Docker installation
 6.5.
 Important Docker Commands:

 **II.
 Part II: Build and Run the Test Suite**
 1. Build the Test Runner
 	1.1.
 First Time Building the Test Runner
 	1.2.
 Agree to the EULA:
 	1.3.
 Update or rebuild the Test Runner see: Update Test Runner

 2. Import Content